Students for a Democratic Society: 1962–1964: Organize your own

-However within the Congress of Racial Equality, and within the SNCC (particularly after the 1964 Freedom Summer), there was the suggestion that white activists might better advance the cause of civil rights by organising "their own."
-At the same time, for many, 1963-64 was the academic year in which white poverty was discovered.
+However, within the Congress of Racial Equality, and within the SNCC (particularly after the 1964 Freedom Summer), there was the suggestion that white activists might better advance the cause of civil rights by organising "their own".
+At the same time, for many, 1963–64 was the academic year in which white poverty was discovered.
 Michael Harrington's The Other America "was the rage".

-Conceived in part as a response to the gathering danger of a "white backlash," and with $5000 from United Automobile Workers, Tom Hayden promoted an Economic Research and Action Project (ERAP).
-SDS community organizers would help draw neighbourhoods, both black and white, into an "interacial movement of the poor".
-By the end of 1964 ERAP had ten inner-city projects engaging 125 student volunteers.
+Conceived in part as a response to the gathering danger of a "white backlash", and with $5,000 from United Automobile Workers union, Tom Hayden promoted an Economic Research and Action Project (ERAP).
+SDS community organizers would help draw neighborhoods, both black and white, into an "interracial movement of the poor".
+By the end of 1964, ERAP had ten inner-city projects engaging 125 student volunteers.

-Ralph Helstein, president of the United Packinghouse Workers of America, arranged for Hayden and Gitlin to meet with Saul Alinsky who, with twenty-five years experience in Chicago and across the country, was the acknowledged father of community organizing.
-To Helstein's dismay Alinsky dismissed the SDSers' venture into the field as naive and doomed to failure.
+Ralph Helstein, president of the United Packinghouse Workers of America, arranged for Hayden and Gitlin to meet with Saul Alinsky who, with 25 years experience in Chicago and across the country, was the acknowledged father of community organizing.
+To Helstein's dismay, Alinsky dismissed the SDSers' venture into the field as naive and doomed to failure.
 Their view of the poor and of what could be achieved by consensus was absurdly romantic.
 Placing a premium on strong local leadership, structure and accountability, Alinsky's "citizen participation" was something "fundamentally different" from the "participatory democracy" envisaged by Hayden and Gitlin.

-With the election of new leadership at the July 1964 national SDS convention there was already dissension.
-With the "whole balance of the organisation shifted to ERAP headquarters in Ann Arbor", the new National Secretary, C. Clark Kissinger cautioned against "the temptation to 'take one generation of campus leadership and run!'
+With the election of new leadership at the July 1964 national SDS convention there was already dissent.
+Noting that the "whole balance of the organization [had] shifted to ERAP headquarters in Ann Arbor", the new national secretary, C. Clark Kissinger cautioned against "the temptation to 'take one generation of campus leadership and run!'
 We must instead look toward building the campus base as the wellspring of our student movement."
 Gitlin's successor as president, Paul Potter, was blunter.
 The emphasis on "the problems of the dispossessed" had been misplaced: "It is through the experience of the middle class and the anesthetic of bureaucracy and mass society that the vision and program of participatory democracy will come—if it is to come."